That. Is. It. I’m out.

-Truth is though these last few weeks as I’ve attempted to do a bit more of said ‘normal’ (by some misguided calculations I thought perhaps I had scope to do this) the adrenaline/blood pressure issues have risen and chopped those return to ‘normal’ aspirations off at the knees.
-I am so totally fed up with continually trying.
-Today I couldn’t even swim properly without my body showing signs of the shakes and tonight I’ve got a dose of chest pains from watching a cooking show cook off ffs!!
+Truth is, at that particular time, as I attempted to do a bit more of said ‘normal’ (by some misguided calculations I thought perhaps I had scope to do this) the adrenaline/blood pressure issues would rise up and chop those return to ‘normal’ aspirations off at the knees.
+I was so totally fed up with continually trying.
+I couldn’t even swim properly without my body showing signs of the shakes and I was getting chest pains just from watching the TV!

-I’m 18 months in with this crap and I’ve had enough of trying to fit the ‘old me’ mould.
-I have decided to stop trying to kid myself that I can do all this stuff and just stop.
-Keeping going doesn’t seem to be doing me any good at all.
-Stop faking it.
+I was 18 months in with this crap and I’d had enough of trying to fit the ‘old me’ mould.
+I decided to stop trying to kid myself that I could do all this stuff and just stop.
+Keeping going wasn’t doing me any good at all.
+I decided to stop faking it.

-My body seems to like the “desert island” life these days.
-However, the glimmers of normality that come with that seem to perk me up so I start doing a little bit more and then, whoa, dooooowwwn we go again.
-I’m on repeat and I’m not learning!!
-I’m a clever girl but trying to work out a balance which just gets totally fucked around by circumstances in and out of my control has beaten me.
+My body had started tuning in to the ‘desert island’ life.
+However, the glimmers of normality that came with that seemed to perk me up so I would start doing a little bit more and then, whoa, dooooowwwn I would go again.
+I’m a clever girl but it took me simply ages to work out a balance which didn’t get totally stuffed around by circumstances in and out of my control.

-I surrender.
-I want off the merry go round please.
+I surrendered.
+I wanted off the merry go round.

-I love seeing friends and networking, but even trying to stay bloody connected and not go mental with isolation isn’t easy.
-I’m an excitable, motor mouth (now I know by design with this thing) but I’ve turned into the chick that has to leave the party almost as soon as it’s started these days because my body gets so hyped up and literally hurts if I outstay its welcome.
-And trying to engage ‘normally’ invariably ends up with a massive slap across the face in the form of a good old fatigue crash afterwards.
+I love seeing friends and networking, but I was finding it hard to stay connected and not go mental with isolation.
+I’m an excitable, motor mouth (now I know by design with this thing) but I had turned into the chick that had to leave the ‘party’ almost as soon as it started because my body would get so hyped up and literally hurt if I outstayed its welcome.
+And trying to engage ‘normally’ invariably ended up with a massive slap across the face in the form of a good old fatigue crash afterwards.
 Up.
 Down.
 Round and Round.
 Forwards.
 Backwards.
 Everyday.
-I’m just bloody worn out.
+I was hopelessly worn out.

-I’m no longer faking it and trying to pretend this doesn’t exist.
-I’m out!
+I’m no longer faking it and trying to pretend this thing doesn’t exist.